Chulalongkorn: Front Palace crisis

 On the night of 28 December 1874, a fire broke out near the gunpowder storehouse and gasworks in the main palace.
 Front Palace troops quickly arrived, fully armed, "to assist in putting out the fire".
 They were denied entrance and the fire was extinguished.
 The incident demonstrated the considerable power wielded by aristocrats and royal relatives, leaving the king little power.
 Reducing the power held by the nobility became one of his main motives in reforming Siam's feudal politics.

-When Prince Yingyot died in 1885, Chulalongkorn took the opportunity to abolish the titular Front Palace and created the title of "Crown Prince of Siam" in line with Western custom.
+When Prince Yodyingyot died in 1885, Chulalongkorn took the opportunity to abolish the titular Front Palace and created the title of "Crown Prince of Siam" in line with Western custom.
 Chulalongkorn's son, Prince Vajirunhis, was appointed the first Crown Prince of Siam, though he never reigned.
 In 1895, when the prince died of typhoid at age 16, he was succeeded by his half-brother Vajiravudh, who was then at boarding school in England.